Frijol/climate-change/glossary.md

 # EU ETS
 European Union Emissions Trading System (carbon market)

+# FCR
+feed conversion ratio: in agriculture and aquaculture, the ratio of feed consumed versus pound of weight gained

+# Green Revolution
+From 1950-1992, a movement to increase food production without bringing more land under cultivation.
+Related to the work of Norman Borlaug and spread of monocultures.

 # JI
 Joint Implementation, a flexible mechanism for carbon markets under the Kyoto Protocol